Leaf-Agriculture/docs/docs/machine_file_conversion_overview.md

 - Standardizing the `rawGeojson` to a `standardGeojson`;
 - Creating images for all the numerical attributes in the file;
-- Creating a summary of the file with summary information, such as averages, standard deviations, maximum and minimum values ​​for important properties, and more.
+- Creating a summary of the file with summary information, such as averages, standard deviations, maximum and minimum values for important properties, and more.
 This summary is usually used to have general information about the operation without the need to download and open the standardGeojson file.
 For example, you can display the area of the operation, how much was harvested and